starlitriver/starlitriver.github.io/content/biology/cell biology/protein synthesis.md

 the generated proteins is a sequence of amino acids, coded by the sequence of nucleotides in the RNA

-in translation, mRNA is transported out of the nucleus and decoded in a [[ribosome]]
+in translation, mRNA is transported out of the nucleus and decoded in a [[ribosome]] ribosomes have binding sites at the binding sites, each triplet of nucleotides on the mRNA (called a codon) attract a transfer RNA (tRNA) molecule loaded with a matching triplet of nucleotides (called an anticodon) that is attached to a corresponding amino acid (following the RNA codon table)